ketut-garjita/de-zoomcamp-2024/learning/module5/batch-processing.md

   Hadoop is an open source framework that has the Hadoop Distributed File System (HDFS) as storage, YARN as a way of managing computing resources used by different applications, and an implementation of the MapReduce programming model as an execution engine.
 In a typical Hadoop implementation, different execution engines are also deployed such as Spark, Tez, and Presto.

   Spark is an open source framework focused on interactive query, machine learning, and real-time workloads.
-It does not have its own storage system, but runs analytics on other storage systems like HDFS, or other popular stores like Amazon Redshift, Amazon S3, Couchbase, Cassandra, and others.
+It does not have its own storage system, but runs analytics on other storage systems like HDFS, or other popular stores like Google Cloud Storage, Google BigQuery, Amazon Redshift, Amazon S3, and others.
 Spark on Hadoop leverages YARN to share a common cluster and dataset as other Hadoop engines, ensuring consistent levels of service, and response.

 - What are the benefits of Apache Spark?